 Border crossing from Belize to Guatemala

-I decided to do the border crossing alone since I was unable to find someone who had the same plans like me.
+I decided to do the border crossing on my own since I was unable to find someone who had the same plans like me.

 I read a very thorough blog post about the border crossing itself, and I suggest you just have a look at it.

-I went with a taxi from San Ignacio to the border (15 BZD), knowing that the public bus would not drive all the way to the border.
+I went with a taxi from San Ignacio to the border (15 Belize $, BZD), knowing that the public bus would not drive all the way to the border.